 “Mountaineering is like hitting yourself in the head with a hammer.
 Over and over again”- Lou Whittaker.

-After doing all my gear checking and packing the night before, myself and the rest of group of 8 other climbers, met at Rainier Basecamp in Ashford in preparation to board a shuttle to take us up to Paradise, where we would begin our trek on the skyline trail on the paradise glacier.
+After doing all the gear checking and packing the night before, a group of eight other climbers and myself, met at Rainier Basecamp in Ashford in preparation to board a shuttle to take us up to Paradise, where we would begin our trek on the skyline trail on the paradise glacier.
 Our lead guide Casey, was a well experienced, no non-sense, ornery but charismatic character who has over 220 summits of Rainier along with 4 summits of Everest.
 He was well liked by the whole of the group, including myself, despite the fact that he very well might have been thrown off by my quiet and reserved nature.
 (Cuz you know, its just so weird when people aren’t always talking and commenting on everything….).
 The other two guides were around my age and I enjoyed getting to know them during the trip.
 I especially got to like Ross, who would end up leading my rope team.
 Ross was much more reserved than the other two guides and did a great job of leading by example.
 He didn’t have that strong, bravado and macho spewing personality that I began to notice many of the other guides had.
-It is not like I am saying those traits in mountaineering are inherently bad, I get it, one has to be assertive when you are literally in charge of the lives of many people but being the person I am, I enjoy being around more chill and relaxed individuals and also those who aren’t constantly trying to assert or prove themselves.
+Not to suggest that those traits in mountaineering are inherently bad, I get it, one has to be assertive when you are quite literally in charge of the lives of many people.
+However being the person I am, I enjoy being around more chill and relaxed individuals and also those who aren’t constantly trying to assert or prove themselves.
 During our 4.5 mile trek up to Camp Muir where we would sleep from 5-11pm then wake for a midnight commencing summit attempt, Ross told me about his background and I got to realize how an upbringing out here in the PNW can be so different than growing up in the Midwest.
 While I was entrenched in the thrall of youth sports growing up, Ross gave me the sense that his childhood was literally centered around the mountains and outdoors.
 He grew up climbing in the north cascades and before becoming a mountain guide for RMI he was a, ‘Smoke Jumper’ who fought forest fires all through the state of Washington.
 More specifically, he freaking jumped out of planes into raging forest fires and fought to put them out.
 Of course he didn’t tell me all the details of that job, I had to look it up and see how intense it really is.

 The trek up to camp Muir was easier than expected.
 I had been up there a few times prior and none of them were a walk in the park and this time I had 50 lbs of gear on my back so I was pleasantly surprised when I lacked fatigue heading into the camp that afternoon.
 We were to be staying in a small bunk styled stone shelter that night and were to be in bed by 530pm sharp.
 I already knew it was going to be a rough ‘night’ for me when I saw how our whole group was going to be sleeping together in such a confined and tight space. along with a few other individuals from other trips.
 It was tight, hot and the Mountain House meals that everyone but me chose to eat, did not quite seem to agree with people’s insides, and I quickly developed some nausea as the air in the shelter become suddenly pungent and thick…